pat-laugh/pkl/README.md

 will concentrate on Linux and Mac.

-Only 6 keys change location: E, T, U, F, J and K. The following list shows where a letter will go using the destination as the position of a letter in the QWERTY layout:
+Only 6 keys change location: E, T, U, F, J and K. The following list shows where a letter will go using the destination as the position of a letter in the QWERTY layout.
+To change your keyboard, you can first remove the E key, then move the following keys in order (where they'd be in a QWERTY layout):

-- E &rarr; J
+- F &rarr; E
 - T &rarr; F
+- K &rarr; T
 - U &rarr; K
-- F &rarr; E
 - J &rarr; U
-- K &rarr; T
+- E &rarr; J

+Note that your keyboard might have ridges or shapes in the keys that prevent them from being moved adequately.
+If so, you can try removing/modifying the ridges/shapes.
+Otherwise, it's better to keep the keys in their original positions; then, you'll just have to remember what the keys actually stand for (not much of a problem if you already can touch type).

 The layout also advocates for a new position of the right hand.
 Instead of holding the fingers at the "Home Row" (on "JKL;"/"EUL;" in QWERTY/PKL setups),